The Wight Family Scholarship for AVID Students

 - At least one letter of recommendation from a MHS faculty or staff member.

 - A one-page response to the question: “Tell us about your perseverance.
 What obstacle have you faced and how have you or are you overcoming it?”

-The application packet (including the application, transcript, letter of recommendation, and essay) must be submitted to the Counseling Office at Marina High School by April 26th.
-Please download the application HERE.
+The application packet (including the application, transcript, letter of recommendation, and essay) must be submitted to the Counseling Office at Marina High School by the end of April each year.

 About Randy and Linda Wight